-CPR is a prerequisite to beginning classes in Level I. American Heart Association CPR classes will be offered to level I students in the summer prior to enrollment.
-Any student that missed the class will need to obtain certification at their own expense.
+CPR is a prerequisite to beginning classes in Level I. Any student that missed the class will need to obtain certification at their own expense.
 Students providing current American Heart Certification are excused from attending the summer CPR session.
 Students are expected to maintain their certification throughout the nursing program.
 Students with expired CPR cards cannot participate in clinical experiences.